lenakorfmacher/BusServiceDatabase/README.md

 # Bus Service Database

-SQL database of bus services.
+SQL database of exemplary bus services in Fife (Scotland).

 ## Purpose
 This project was developed as part of my coursework at the University of St Andrews.
 It was created to fulfill the requirements of a specific assignment.
 The suggested approach is an exemplary SQL database script including data definition and data manipulation queries.